 4. Do a red, white and blue potluck

-OK, OK so potlucks and barbecues are typical July 4th fare.
+Yes, I know potlucks and barbecues are cliche for Independence Day.
 But I am thinking that it is no coincidence that strawberries and blueberries come into season just in time for the Fourth of July.

 5. Mount a production